zietzm/course-notes/page/f20-symbolic/labs/lab1.md

 Please answer the following questions in your submission.
-A couple sentences could be sufficient.
+A couple sentences for each point could be sufficient.

 1. Which terminology is more understandable to you, and why?
 2. Which terminology do you think would be easier to add the [remaining 31 types of pizza](https://www.foodrepublic.com/2015/11/18/have-you-tried-these-40-types-of-pizza/) into, and why?